Jugnu Mohsin

 Previously, she has served as an editor of The Friday Times and Good Times.
 She previously hosted an eponymous weekly talkshow Jugnu.

-Born into a wealthy Punjabi family, Mohsin studied law at University of Cambridge, where she met and married journalist Najam Sethi in 1983.
+Mohsin studied law at University of Cambridge, where she met and married journalist Najam Sethi in 1983.

+Jugnu Mohsin, had to navigate significant family opposition to marry Najam Sethi, an activist with leaning towards left and a maverick, if not a rebel, in socio-political milieu of that era.
+Najam Sethi's background as a socialist and non-feudal, likely clashed with her family's traditional values and expectations.
+It's impressive that Jugnu was able to convince her family to accept Najam, and their marriage has been a long-lasting and influential one in Pakistani society.

 In 1999, her husband, Friday Times editor-in-chief Najam Sethi, was arrested by the Nawaz Sharif government for his work as a journalist and held for a month without charge, causing Mohsin to launch an international campaign for his release.
 That year, she and Sethi were awarded the International Press Freedom Award of the Committee to Protect Journalists.

 She won the 2018 Elections from PP 184 Constituency of Okara District by obtaining 62,506 votes.

 Early life and education

 She was born as Syeda Maimanat Mohsin to a landed gentry family.

 She received her early education from the Convent of Jesus and Mary, Lahore and did her A-level from the Moreton Hall School.
 She received her law degree from the University of Cambridge and was called to the Bar at Gray's Inn, London.